Branding for Builders

 A/B testing enabled us to measure the efficacy of both our positioning and brand.
 We tested new approaches every two weeks, and almost everything you see on the non-member homepage is a proven winner.

-Looking back on my time at Netflix, I consider the work in this area to be the result of a dance between marketing and product, judged by customers via ongoing qualitative and quantitative research.
-Below I share nearly twenty years of non-member page iteration.
-I think you’ll be surprised by how much the positioning, brand, and product evolved.
+Looking back on my time at Netflix, I see that this work results from a dance between marketing and product, judged by customers via ongoing qualitative and quantitative research.
+Below, I share nearly twenty years of non-member page iteration.
+How much the positioning, brand, and product evolved will surprise you.

 At this point, Netflix made a “bet the company” pivot to focus exclusively on DVD rental.
-The team added the Queue and eliminated both due dates and late fees for their fledgling DVD-by-mail rental program.
-They decided based on a few focus groups and the correct assumption that Amazon would eventually dominate DVD sales.
+The team added the Queue and eliminated due dates and late fees for their fledgling DVD-by-mail rental program.
+They decided, based on a few focus groups and the correct assumption, that Amazon would eventually dominate DVD sales.

-By 2008, there’s constant testing on the non-member page as Netflix explores how to combine its growing DVD-by-mail library with its nascent streaming service.
+By 2008, the non-member page was constantly tested as Netflix explored how to combine its growing DVD-by-mail library with its nascent streaming service.

-The Roku launch in 2008 was the first step in Netflix’s long-term strategy to create a hard-to-copy network effect by giving all TV manufacturers the tools they needed to make their TVs “Netflix Ready.”
-But in 2008, Roku was the only device that enabled Netflix members to watch movies on their TV.
+The Roku 2008 launch was the first step in Netflix’s long-term strategy to create a hard-to-copy network effect by giving all TV manufacturers the tools they needed to make their TVs “Netflix Ready.”
+However, in 2008, Roku was the only device that enabled Netflix members to watch movies on their TV.

-In 2009, there was a clear, family-friendly positioning and the non-member site is now simpler.
-But the homepage still positions streaming as a minor “bonus” to its DVD-by-mail service.
+In 2009, there was a precise, family-friendly positioning, and the non-member site is now simpler.
+However, the homepage still positions streaming as a minor “bonus” to its DVD-by-mail service.

 By 2010, Netflix commits itself more fully to streaming, recognizing that its huge DVD-by-mail library will have a diminishing competitive advantage as the industry shifts from DVD to streaming.
 Netflix is now “streaming first.”

-By 2011, Netflix presents its DVD-by-mail service as an “add-on” to its streaming service — it has come full circle since 2007.
-The company is now aggressive about promoting the ability to watch on TV, given the service is now on all three major tv-based gaming platforms.
+By 2011, Netflix presented its DVD-by-mail service as an “add-on” to its streaming service—it has come full circle since 2007.
+The company is now aggressive about promoting the ability to watch on TV, given that the service is now on all three major TV-based gaming platforms.

-In 2011, Netflix was also experimenting with Facebook Connect to sign-up and get movie recommendations from friends.
-This social approach eventually failed — twice.
+In 2011, Netflix also experimented with Facebook Connect to sign up and get movie recommendations from friends.
+This social approach eventually failed—twice.
 Customers weren’t interested in sharing their movie tastes with friends, and when they did, their friends thought they had terrible taste!

-A last note: 2013 is the year that Netflix launched its first original series, “House of Cards,” so original content is now an attribute of its offering.
-At this point, Netflix began to invest its marketing dollars in its original content — something they didn’t do when they were an aggregator of other studios’ content.
+A last note: 2013 is the year Netflix launched its first original series, “House of Cards,” so original content is now an attribute of its offering.
+At this point, Netflix began to invest its marketing dollars in its original content—something it didn’t do when it was an aggregator of other studios’ content.

-By late 2013, there’s increasing focus on the ability to “watch anywhere” as you can now watch on tablets, mobile devices, and hundreds of “Netflix-Ready” TV-connected devices.
+By late 2013, there was an increasing focus on the ability to “watch anywhere,” as you can now watch on tablets, mobile devices, and hundreds of “Netflix-Ready” TV-connected devices.
 There’s also a continued trend towards a simpler, non-member experience.

 What says “Movie Enjoyment Made Easy” more than a happy family on a couch?
 Note that there’s no hardware or interface on the page.
-Netflix now lets you fade into your couch with no technology or complexity to distract you from your movie-watching experience.
+Netflix lets you fade into your couch without technology or complexity to distract you from your movie-watching experience.

 She looks delighted, right?
-Netflix is both well-known and trusted, so there’s no real estate required to explain what the product is, and the free trial continues to be the best way to enable folks to enjoy the experience.
+Netflix is well-known and trusted, so there’s no real estate required to explain the product, and the free trial continues to be the best way to enable folks to enjoy the experience.
 And for the reluctant “fence-sitters,” the ability to “cancel anytime” reduces their perceived risk.

 Today, the site focuses on movies with a hint of Netflix’s growing original content library.
 (Note Season Two of “Stranger Things” at the center of the screen.)